alphasaft/Micro/README.md

 > It is common to refer to macros with limbs by joining together their name and limbs, separed by slashes : `if/else`, for example, would refer to the above macro.
 It doesn't reflect in the declarations and code however, as the macro is still known as just `if` to the compiler.

-Our `if` now evaluates its condition, and executes the according block.
+Our `if` now evaluates its condition, and executes the according block of code : the main one if it's true, the else one if it's false.

 A single macro can declare as many limbs as it wants.
 If `limbs: ...` is not explicitely set inside the macro declaration, it defaults to `[]`.
 Limbs are pretty flexible and can be used without much restrictions.
 For example, with a declaration for a macro `try/catch/finally` of `{ name: "try", arity: 0, limbs: ["catch", "finally"]}`, these are all correct :